MarioSultan/GroupsMath/README.md

 ## Documentation

-Detailed documentation is available in the [`docs`](https://github.com/MarioSultan/GroupsMath/tree/main/docs) directory of GitHub and it is developed alongside the library.
+Detailed documentation is available in the [GroupsMath official documentation](https://groupsmath.readthedocs.io/en/latest/) and it is developed alongside the library.

 ---